R.E. sales (and lending) are high-stress professions! That’s why agents and MLOs get “paid the big bucks”.

-But how lenders & agents defuse angry clients, will determine the frequency of commission checks and ultimately how long you’ll be “in the biz”.
+But how lenders and agents defuse angry clients will determine the frequency of commission checks and, ultimately, how long you’ll be “in the business.”

 · Defusing Tense Arguments with Clients